Jesse Birdsall: Personal life

 The son of Penguin Books designer Derek Birdsall, Birdsall attended Hampstead School in north London.
 He has been married to Only Fools and Horses actress Gwyneth Strong, with whom he has two children, since 15 July 2000.

-Birdsall has twice been in trouble with the police, being convicted of actual bodily harm after an altercation in 1981, and in 1999 being fined £1,000 following an unprovoked attack on a fellow customer at a pub in London.
+Birdsall has been in trouble with the police twice: being convicted of actual bodily harm after an altercation in 1981, and being fined £1,000 following an unprovoked attack on a fellow customer at a pub in London in 1999.

 Birdsall is a supporter of Arsenal having been born and brought up in the Highbury district.